RayOgeto/DART-HACKATHON-REPOSITORY/README.md

 ## Program 2: Perform Mathematical Operations with Functions
 Write a Dart program that performs two mathematical operations using functions.

+the operations perfomed by my code include adition(sum), and division () of numbers

 ## Program 3: Determine Grade Based on Marks
 Write a Dart program to determine the grade based on a student's marks.
 The program should print out the appropriate grade according to the following criteria:
 - If the marks are greater than 85, print "Excellent".
 - If the marks are between 75 and 85 (inclusive), print "Very Good".
 - If the marks are between 65 and 75 (inclusive), print "Good".
 - If the marks are below 65, print "Average".

+my code includes a user input for the scores to be able to be graded accordingly